 Founded in June 2001 by a group of assisted living nurses, AALNA serves as the voice of assisted living nurses and is operated only by nurses currently practicing in the assisted living profession.
 Our goal is to promote safe, effective, and dignified nursing practices in assisted living such that nurse as well as residents benefit.
 To support this goal, we have developed two distinct Scope and Standards of Practice statements for assisted living nurses (one for RNs; one for LPN/LVNs) that draw on principles of gerontological nursing as well as a certification exam with demonstrated validity and reliability.
 Through this, we have begun the process towards promoting professional growth of assisted living nurses through education, research, and participation in public policy forums.

-- Providing education through the development and maintenance of credentials for an assisted living nursing specialty practices that includes a certification examination and relevant education materials, and a partnership with Care and Compliance Group.
+- Providing education through the development and maintenance of credentials for an assisted living nursing specialty practices that includes a certification examination and relevant education materials.

 - Improvement of information dissemination on current state-specific regulatory requirements and cost-effective methods for exemplary compliance, as well as, evidence-based best practices and other insights.